New? Visiting? We’re glad you’re here.

 What else happens in Sherrill Hall?

 Head to Sherrill Hall for refreshments, meetings, receptions, and restrooms.
-On Sunday mornings, the kids’ program takes place in Sherrill: after joining in the opening procession of the worship service, kids head to Sherrill with their teachers, and then return to their families in time for Communion.
 After services, we gather in Sherill for coffee and conversation.

 What is the Sunday worship service like?